codeDcode-2021/futurecast-contracts/README.md

-# Kokken
+# Improvised Decentralized prediction market smart contracts
 ## Introduction
- - Simple decentralized prediction market on ethereum
+ - Decentralized prediction market
- - Owners:
+ - Owner:
-   - Post a question
+   - can post a question
-   - Post start time & end time
+   - can post start time & end time
-   - Get the rewards at the end
+   - will get the rewards at the end
  - Users:
-   - Stake on an option
+   - can stake on an option
      - Pay some validation+platform fee, which increases as we reach closer to the end time
      - Can change their option at any time
      - Get reward after resolution phase
-   - Change their option by paying a small amount of fee
+   - can change their option by paying a small amount of fee
  - Validators:
    - Can validate on an option
    - Get rewards if their option turns out to be correct